vinay-sj/python-flask-microservices/README.md

 ## Technology stack that we used and learned in this project

-1. Terraform: //TODO info about what it is and adv of it
-2. Docker: //TODO info about what it is and adv of it
-3. Datadog for monitoring and synthetic test //TODO info about what it is and adv of it
-4. AWS //TODO info about what it is and adv of it

-## Usecases of each of the technology in our project

 ### Terraform:

 Terraform is infrastructure as code.
 Below explains the lifecycle of terraform.